Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Hashicorp-Vault.md

 ---
-description: Configuring Hashicorp Vault for storing private keys
+description: Configuring HashiCorp Vault for storing private keys
 ---

-# Configuring use of Hashicorp Vault
+# Configuring use of HashiCorp Vault

 The private/public key pairs used by Tessera can be [stored](../Keys.md) in and [retrieved](../Keys.md) from a key vault, preventing the need to store the keys locally.

-This page details how to set up and configure a Hashicorp Vault for use with Tessera.
+This page details how to set up and configure a HashiCorp Vault for use with Tessera.

-The [Hashicorp Vault Getting Started documentation](https://learn.hashicorp.com/vault/) provides much of the information needed to get started.
+The [HashiCorp Vault Getting Started documentation](https://learn.hashicorp.com/vault/) provides much of the information needed to get started.
 The following section goes over some additional considerations when running Tessera with Vault.

 ## Configuring the vault